LeoNatan/LNNotificationsUI/README.md

 **Note:** For all available options for the default settings, take a look at the `LNNotificationAppSettings` class definition. `LNNotificationDefaultAppSettings` is provided as a convenience for default settings.

+###Displaying Notifications

 Now the system is ready to post notifications.
-Create a notificaiton object, set the desired parameters and post it.
+Create a notification object, set the desired parameters and post it.

 ```objective-c
 LNNotification* notification = [LNNotification notificationWithMessage:@"You've Got Mail!"];